For an entire year she dressed in all the shades

 To celebrate our few months together, I gave her

 Before we parted one night a necklace with a huge fake

 She slipped it immediately over her head, & its knuckle

 Of red glass caught the light reflecting off the thin candles

 Email Poem |

-Top David St John Poems
+More Poems by David St John

-Analysis and Comments on Stone Shadows
+Comments, Analysis, and Meaning on Stone Shadows

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Stone Shadows here.